Wondering what Christmas movies to watch over the holiday break? Here are our expert picks of the all-time best holiday movies for kids and adults

 There’s a reason they show this 1983 movie on 24-hour repeat each Christmas Eve in America.
 Author Jean Shepherd narrates the film version of his own short story, recalling one particular Christmas in the 1940s when all he really wanted was a Red Rider B.B.
 Gun.
 Throw in wacky parents, school bullies, nostalgic department store Santas, and a refrain of “You’ll shoot your eye out!” and it somehow all comes together to create the perfect Christmas movie.
 A little bit sweet, a little bit sarcastic, and still so funny after hundreds and hundreds of viewings.

 A Charlie Brown Christmas: A close read that I recently came across perfectly summed up this movie’s “suffocating consumerist melancholy.”
-Nonetheless that purity of spirit and oh-so pathetic little Christmas tree set it apart from pretty much any other kids’ movie; there’s nothing wrong with a little self-reflection this time of year.
+Nonetheless, that purity of spirit and oh-so pathetic little Christmas tree set it apart from pretty much any other kids’ movie; there’s nothing wrong with a little self-reflection this time of year.

-Yes, Virginia, There is a Santa Claus: I’m not sure if this cartoon can be found anywhere besides YouTube (yes, I’m old enough to have grown up with the 1970s version), but it made such an impression on me as little girl – and was inspired by such a wonderful real-life story – that I just had to include it.
+Yes, Virginia, There is a Santa Claus: I’m not sure if this cartoon can be found anywhere besides YouTube (yes, I’m old enough to have grown up with the 1970s version), but it made such an impression on me as a little girl – and was inspired by such a wonderful real-life story – that I just had to include it.
 Perfect for your little primary schooler who’s beginning to wonder if Santa Claus really exists.

 Die Hard (and Die Hard 2): These are indubitably two of the greatest action movies ever made; my husband insists that they are also great Christmas movies.
 True, the first one is an office holiday party gone awry; the second is set in an airport during a snowstorm.
 I suppose they’re both about holiday stress writ large, just don’t expect to feel jolly and magnanimous afterwards.